How Much Does It Cost to Install a Trampoline? Here's What to Know Before You Jump In...

 Above-Ground Trampoline Cost

-The trampoline kit itself can range from $500 to $2,000, depending on size and materials.
-The cost of professional installation will vary as well, but after it’s all said and done, the total project cost will likely fall somewhere between $300 and $2,500, depending on the size of your trampoline and whether you install it yourself or hire a pro.
+According to Springfree Trampoline, the trampoline kit itself can range from about $200 to $4,000 (CAD 266 to CAD 5,315), depending on size and materials.
+The cost of professional installation will vary as well, but after it’s all said and done, the total project cost will likely fall somewhere between $300 and $4,500 (CAD 399 and CAD 5,979), depending on the size of your trampoline and whether you install it yourself or hire a pro.

 The next option is the more permanent and, thus, the more expensive — an inground trampoline.
 If you’re unfamiliar with an inground trampoline, think of it as being similar to an inground swimming pool.
 There’s a little more work involved in setting it up, but it provides a much different experience than one that’s above ground.